oxTrust Administrative Graphical User Interface (GUI)#

-There are three tabs in the organization configuration page:
+There are four tabs in the organization configuration page:

-Self-service password reset: Allow users to trigger password reset sequence by following url like
+Self-service password reset: Allow users to trigger the password reset sequence by following a URL like

 https://your.idp.host/identity/person/passwordReminder.htm.
-A new password will be sent to email box provided in "Email" attribute of their user entry (if any).
-In order for this feature to work, the admin will also need to perform SMTP Server Configuration.
+A new password will be sent to the email box provided in "Email" attribute of their user entry (if any).
+In order for this feature to work, the admin will also need to perform SMTP Server Configuration

 DNS Server(s): If the organization uses any custom

 DNS Server(s), the address should be added here